New rule ensures mortgage servicers provide options to potentially vulnerable borrowers exiting forbearance

 Similarly, one-size-fits-all policies, practices or procedures could unintentionally harm vulnerable consumers.
 For example, servicers implementing across-the-board customer service call time goals without exceptions may not be taking into account that some borrowers will require more time than others to fully understand their mortgage relief options and communicate with a customer service agent, sometimes in a language other than English.
 Servicers should consider adjusting internal metrics when customer service agents are communicating with LEP customers or using technology to assist borrowers who may have difficulty hearing or a disability.

 Other resources and guidance issued by the CFPB may assist servicers in meeting their obligations to serve all borrowers, including those with limited English proficiency.
-For example, on July 2, 2021, the CFPB published a Spanish translation of the , which servicers may use.
-In addition, the CFBP published resources that focused on reverse mortgage borrowers, and .
+For example, on July 2, 2021, the CFPB published a Spanish translation of the Early Intervention Written Notice Model Clauses , which servicers may use.
+In addition, the CFBP published resources that focused on reverse mortgage borrowers, people with disabilities and Native communities .